Archaeology Field School - Summer 2014

 Beaver Island: The island lies in the northern portion of Lake Michigan.
 The island is approximately 13 miles long, 6 miles wide and roughly 55 square miles in area.
 It is a 2-2.5 hour long boat ride starting in Charlevoix, MI and is approximately 32 miles from the mainland to the island.
 The town of St. James on Beaver Island is equipped with a grocery store, multiple restaurants, and has a variety of extracurricular activities.
 There are two lighthouses, seven inland lakes, fishing, swimming, hiking, kayaking, snorkeling and biking that the island has to offer its visitors.
 We will also be using the facilities of Central Michigan University.
 These include the use of seminar rooms, lab space, as well as the library and cafeteria areas.
 There are also rustic cabins and camping spaces located near these facilities where we will be staying.

 This summer’s field school will last four weeks beginning Sunday May 18th and running until Saturday June 14th.
-We depart Charlevoix on either the 2:30 pm or 5:20 pm ferry and will arrive on Beaver Island a few hours later.
+We depart Charlevoix on either the 2:30 pm or 5:20 pm ferry and will arrive on Beaver Island and disembark a few hours later.
 From there we will head to the CMU station.
 We begin the next morning.
 Our last day in the field is June 13th.
 We head off the island at 11:20 am on Saturday the 14th and arrive in Charlevoix a few hours later.

 Fieldwork and lab work will be conducted each week from Monday until Saturday afternoon.
 Sunday will be a day off where students can go and explore what Beaver Island has to offer.
 Weekly discussions as well as tours of the island will also be provided.

 Excavation under way!